Antiterrorism and Effective Death Penalty Act of 1996: Habeas corpus

 In addition to the modifications that pertain to all habeas corpus cases, AEDPA enacted special review provisions for capital cases from states that enacted quality controls for the performance of counsel in the state courts in the post-conviction phase.
 States that enacted the quality controls would see strict time limitations enforced against their death-row inmates in federal habeas proceedings coupled with extremely deferential review to the determinations of their courts regarding issues of federal law.
-Arizona became the first state to successfully opt-in to this provison in 2020.
+Arizona became the first state to successfully opt-in to this provision in 2020.

 Other provisions of AEDPA created entirely new statutory law.
 For example, the judicially-created abuse-of-the-writ doctrine, established in McCleskey v.
 Zant (1991), had restricted the presentation of new claims through subsequent habeas petitions.
-AEDPA replaced this doctrine with an absolute bar on second or successive petitions (sec.
-105).
+AEDPA replaced this doctrine with a stricter bar on "second or successive petitions" (sec.
+106).

 Petitioners in federal habeas proceedings that have already been decided in a previous habeas petition would find the claims barred.
 Additionally, petitioners who had already filed a federal habeas petition were required to first secure authorization from the appropriate federal court of appeals.
 Furthermore, AEDPA took away from the Supreme Court the power to review a court of appeals's denial of that permission, thus placing final authority for the filing of second petitions in the hands of the federal courts of appeals.

+The unanimous 8-0 Supreme Court decision Harrington v.
+Richter held that petitioners attempting to overcome the §2254(d) bar to federal review must show that the decision to deny habeas is unreasonable even when the state court provides only a summary ruling.
+Cullen v.
+Pinholster held that federal courts reviewing Strickland claims under AEDPA were limited to deciding whether the state decision was reasonable based on the record.